 MR SPECTROSCOPY

 Based on specific pattern change in metabolite concentration, spectroscopy has shown some promise in adrenal lesion characterization.
-Although not in widespread clinical use, values of 1.2 for choline-creatine ratio, 0.38 for choline-lipid ratio and 2.1 for lipid-creatine ratio enabled distinction of adenomas and phaeochromocytomas from adrenal carcinomas and metastases.[6]
+Although not in widespread clinical use, threshold values of 1.2 for choline-creatine ratio, 0.38 for choline-lipid ratio and 2.1 for lipid-creatine ratio enabled distinction of adenomas and phaeochromocytomas from adrenal carcinomas and metastases.[6]

+[What about a fat-sat sequence?]
+I did not include this sequence as there is little clinical use for fat sat as adenomas have intracytoplasmic lipid and not macroscopic fat.
+Its macrosopic fat that will suppress.

 C. POSITRON–EMISSION TOMOGRAPHY(PET)

 PET plays an increasingly pivotal role in functional imaging, governed by the metabolic activity of the adrenal lesion.
 Like most other non-benign lesions, malignant adrenal neoplasms show increased 18F-fluoro-deoxyglucose(18FDG) activity due to increased glucose utilization.
-The strength of PET lies in its accurate ability to assess physiological change, which often precedes gross anatomical changes that detected much later.
+The strength of PET lies in its accurate ability to assess physiological change, which often precedes gross anatomical changes that are detected much later.

 Excellent results observed by Boland in a meta-analysis, reported a 97% sensitivity and 91% specificity in distinguishing benign from malignant lesions.[13]
 The use of hybrid PET-CT has improved the diagnostic yield through including CT densitometry, morphological features and accurate localization.
 Qualitative PET analysis using visual comparison to liver uptake is used more commonly.
 Quantitative SUV analysis is of limited diagnostic use.